Mounjaro / Zepbound

 How does Tirzepatide work for weight loss?

-Tirzepatide works through a unique dual-agonist mechanism, activating both GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptors.
-While GLP-1 suppresses appetite and slows gastric emptying, GIP enhances fat metabolism and improves how your body processes and stores energy.
-This two-pronged approach addresses weight from multiple biological pathways, which is believed to explain why tirzepatide produces greater average weight loss than single-receptor GLP-1 medications.
-The combined effect helps reduce hunger, improve insulin sensitivity, and promote sustained fat loss.
+Tirzepatide works through a dual-agonist mechanism, activating both GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptors.
+While GLP-1 suppresses appetite and slows gastric emptying, GIP affects fat metabolism and how your body processes and stores energy.
+This combined effect helps reduce hunger, support insulin sensitivity, and promote fat loss.

 What is the Tirzepatide dosing schedule?